-An AED can be used on children and infants and should be used as early as possible for the best chance of improving survival.
+An AED can be used on children and infants and should be used as early as possible for the best chance of improving the chance of survival.
 Check the AED when it arrives at the scene.
-Pediatric pads should be used if the person is less than eight years old.
+Pediatric pads should be used if the person is less than eight years old or less than 55 pounds (25 kg).
 Standard (adult) pads may be used if pediatric pads are not available.
 If using standard (adult) pads, do not let the pads touch.
 For infants less than a year old, a manual defibrillator should be used if available.
 If a manual defibrillator is not available, an AED may be used.
 Some AEDs have a switch that can be set to deliver a pediatric shock.
 If available, turn the switch on when using on children younger than eight years old.
 If the AED cannot deliver a pediatric shock, an adult shock should be given.
-It is important to remember an electric shock may be the cure for a fatal heart rhythm.
+It is important to remember an electric shock may be the treatment for a fatal heart rhythm.

 AED Steps for Children and Infants